French Numbers: How to Count in French from 1-1,000+

 For this grouping, you have the same first two words as the eighties (quatre-vingt), but add teens instead of single numbers.

-I will write the direct translations next to each of these numbers so that you can understand what each word means.
+See the direct translations next to each of these numbers below so you can understand what each word means.

 90 quatre-vingt-dix (four twenty ten) kat-re van dees